COPD and Exercise: Breathing and Exercise Programs for COPD

-Ask your doctor whether exercises like weightlifting, jogging, and swimming are OK for you to do when you have COPD.
+Ask your doctor whether exercises like weightlifting, jogging, and swimming are OK for you to do.

 COPD and Exercise: When to Stop

 If you experience any of these signs or symptoms, stop your COPD exercise program right away.
 Sit down, and keep your feet raised while resting.
 If you don't feel better right away, call 911.
 Even if you do feel better, make sure you tell your doctor right away about any of these symptoms.

 - Rapid or irregular heartbeat